|

 number 651B. |

-The Dover War Memorial Project is therefore
+The Dover War Memorial Project therefore

 whose relatives have requested their names should be added,